-Also new and trendy is the White House Tavern at 302 E. Hopkins.
+Not to be missed is the White House Tavern at 302 E. Hopkins.
 Located in an old house from 1883, with a warm decor and great art, this gastropub has an extensive cocktail and wine list plus great burgers and excellent salads at reasonable prices.
 They now have a large outdoor patio for summer dining.

 One of my favorite restaurants of the past in Aspen was Mogador.
 Barclay Dodge, the former owner, is now back in town and has opened BOSQ at 312 S. Mill.
 It has a lovely outdoor deck for summer dining as well as a sleek, contemporary dining room.
 Featuring “new world cuisine”, the menu features a number of creative appetizers, salads, entrees and sides.
 I enjoyed lunch outdoors on a beautiful August day.
 The gazpacho, heirloom tomato salad with burrata plus a halibut ceviche were very well prepared.
 I will be back in ski season!

-Creperie Du Village: A great addition to the downtown Aspen dining scene.
-This is a casual spot located at 400 E. Hopkins.
+Creperie Du Village from 2011 is now French Alpine Bistro – Creperie Du Village.
+This is a warm, casual spot located at 400 E. Hopkins.
 There is a small outdoor patio.
-Inside, the attractive, eclectic decor is warm and inviting, thus the perfect spot for eating a traditional French crepe or raclette on a snowy night.
+Inside, the attractive, eclectic decor is warm, romantic and inviting, thus the perfect spot for eating a traditional French crepe, fondue or raclette on a snowy night.
 The decor has been recently updated and is really stunning.
 I recently went back for lunch with a local friend and really enjoyed the experience!

 Campo de Fiori Ristorante: Great Italian food at 205 S. Mill in Aspen.
 They have outdoor dining in the Summer.
 I enjoyed the branzino entrée on a recent trip and then on my last visit the linguine Positano pasta dish with shrimp sautéed with white wine, garlic, cherry tomatoes, arugula and basil.

 Pine Creek Cookhouse: Castle Creek Road in Ashcroft.
-One of my favorite places for lunch with amazing views and is one of my favorite spots in the US.
-During the winter you can snowshoe, cross country or take the sleigh from the Ashcroft parking area; in the summer you can drive to the restaurant or ride horses or bike.
+Pine Creek is one of my favorite places for lunch with amazing views and is one of my favorite spots in the US.
+During the winter you can snowshoe, cross country ski or take the sleigh from the Ashcroft parking area.
+In the summer you can drive to the restaurant or ride horses or bike.
 It is a perfect place after hiking the Cathedral or American Lake trails.
 It is very popular, so make sure to book your reservation beforehand.
 I love the Cookhouse salad with salmon or chicken which has a perfect maple balsamic dressing.
 I was just back and loved the experience as always!!

-Another Aspen classic is the Red Onion which opened in 1892.
+Another Aspen classic and oldest restaurant is the Red Onion which opened in 1892.
 It is a fun bar and restaurant that serves salads, burgers, sandwiches and more.
 I went back recently after several years and really enjoyed my lunch.
 They offer daily lunch specials as well.
 It is currently closed for remodeling and has announced plans to reopen in 2023.

 Cache Cache: 205 S. Mill.
 Great French cuisine in a warm bistro setting.
 The bar menu is a great alternative.
 The bar has been remodeled and has a fun, contemporary vibe.

 Plato’s Restaurant: Aspen Meadows Resort, 845 Meadows Road.
-A great spot in the summer before or after a Music Festival Event.
+A great spot in the summer before or after a Music Festival or Aspen Institute event.
 Book the outside deck if you can.
 I was just back with local friends and enjoyed the food, service and outstanding views.

 Casa Tua: Sleek Italian restaurant with excellent food and service.
 It has a large patio for al fresco dining in the summer months.
 403 S. Galena.

-Poppycocks Cafe is a casual and local’s favorite for breakfast at 665 E. Cooper.
+Poppycock’s Cafe is a casual and local’s favorite for breakfast at 665 E. Cooper.
 I always love going.
 I was just back again on my recent trip and loved the smoked salmon eggs benedict!

 The big food event of the year is the Food & Wine Classic in Aspen.
 It is one of the premier culinary and wine events of its kind in the country.
 The three-day weekend in mid-June involves cooking demonstrations and wine and food tastings.
 Seminars led by wine and food superstars provide a world-class experience.
 Tickets sell fast and are very expensive.

 Aspen Brewing Company: A well-known craft brewery in Aspen.
 The brewery is located at 404 Aspen Airport Business Center across Highway 82 from the Aspen Airport.
 Here you can tour the facility on Friday and Saturday afternoons from 2 to 6 pm.
 More beer is available to taste in downtown Aspen at their expanded Aspen Tap at 121 S. Galena St. with great outdoor seating.
 They also have a complete gastropub food menu.
 I thought their This Season’s Blonde, which is an English style pale ale, was excellent.
 They describe it as having a wheat and honey malt flavor paired with bright floral and citrus hop flavors.
 They are known for an IPA, red ale, a brown ale and a porter, with seasonals including a Summer pilsner, an Imperial Red in the Fall, a Winter stout and Springtime Belgian Saison.
 Their Brett Barrel Saison, received the silver medal at the Great American Beer Festival.

-SO Cafe: Located on the top floor of the Aspen Art Museum, this is a fun spot for coffee or lunch while visiting the museum.
+Aspen Art Museum – Rooftop Café: Located on the top floor of the Aspen Art Museum, this is a fun spot for coffee, lunch or après-ski while visiting the museum.
 There is no admission charge for the museum, so you can eat there without having to pay.
 They also host local music and cultural events throughout the year.

 Another great addition to the dining scene in Aspen is the opening of Home Team BBQ.
 This is a local outpost of the Charleston, SC based BBQ chain.
 It is found in Inn at Aspen at the base of Buttermilk, which is located at 38750 CO Hwy.
 82. It is a great spot if you don’t want to deal with parking or crowds in town.
 They feature a number of sandwiches, tacos and combination platters.
 I had a really good smoked brisket meatloaf entree.